-As shown in Fig. 21, there are several scenarios in airborne and satellite FSO communications that require distinct applications and pose specific challenges including:
+As shown in Fig. 21, there are several scenarios in airborne and satellite FSO communications that require distinct applications and pose specific challenges including

-(i) Satellite-to-satellite links usually require ultra-long-distance beam propagation (> 1000 km) and careful control over the laser beam divergence.
-In such a scenario, high sensitivity of the receiver detector is desirable since only a limited proportion of the his is the author's peer reviewed, accepted manuscript.
-However, the online version or record will be different from this version once it has been copyedited and typeset transmitted beam can reach the receiver.
-Ultralong links might also necessitate extremely large apertures due to the increased beam divergence of higher order modes.

-(ii) Satellite-to-ground-station links generally utilize a laser beam to propagate through the Earth's atmosphere and the accumulated atmospheric turbulence effects would induce severe distortion on the wavefront of the optical beam.

-(iii) Airplane-to-ground links involve a fast-moving airplane at a distance range of ~1-100 km.
+- (i) Satellite-to-satellite links usually require ultra-long-distance beam propagation (>1000 km) and careful control over the laser beam divergence.
+In such a scenario, high sensitivity of the receiver detector is desirable since only a limited proportion of the transmitted beam can reach the receiver.
+Ultralong links might also necessitate extremely large apertures due to the increased beam divergence of higher order modes. - Satellite-to-ground-station links generally utilize a laser beam to propagate through the Earth's atmosphere and the accumulated atmospheric turbulence effects would induce severe distortion on the wavefront of the optical beam. - (iii) Airplane-to-ground links involve a fast-moving airplane at a distance range of ~1 km-100 km.
 Both the optical beam pointing/tracking and atmospheric turbulence effects are challenges in this scenario.

-(iv) UAV-to-ground-station communications: a relatively slow-moving unmanned-aerial-vehicle (UAV) is hovering at a distance of < kilometer away from the ground station.
-UAVs have drawn a lot of attention over the recent years due to their potential for proliferating numerous applications60,66-68.
-In UAV-to-ground-station communications, distances may be relatively short range and a key challenge is to miniaturize the optical hardware.
+(iv) UAV-to-ground-station communications: a relatively slowmoving unmanned-aerial-vehicle (UAV) is hovering at a distance of <kilometer away from the ground station.
+UAVs have drawn a lot of attention over the recent years due to their potential for proliferating numerous applications.59,65-67 In UAV-to-ground-station communications, distances may be relatively short range and a key challenge is to miniaturize the optical hardware.

-In addition, these free-space applications share some common desirable characteristics, including: (1) low size, weight and power (SWaP), which can be alleviated by advances in integrated OAM devices; and (2) accurate pointing, acquisition and tracking (PAT) systems, which help limit modal coupling and crosstalk.
+In addition, these free-space applications share some common desirable characteristics, including (1) low size, weight, and power (SWaP), which can be alleviated by advances in integrated OAM devices, and (2) accurate pointing, acquisition, and tracking (PAT) systems, which help limit modal coupling and crosstalk.